There are many benefits of using video in the classroom. some of them are:

 P.S.
 If you want to know the stages of using a video in the classroom, go to printables.

-Reminder: Printables library is password protected.
+Reminder: The printables library is password protected.
 If you are one of my blog followers, you have already got the password to access my printables library for FREE.
 If you are not, and want to read my printables for FREE, Join my email list to receive the password to the library.
 I update my printables’ page regularly with new, focused and effective ELT printables.

 Ready for FREE printables?